William Kirkpatrick (Scottish MP)

-William Kirkpatrick of Ellisland and Shaws (1705–1777) was a Scottish lawyer, academic and politician.
+William Kirkpatrick of Ellisland and Shaws (1705 – 17 October 1777) was a Scottish lawyer, academic and politician.

+Biography

-He was born at Closeburn Castle, the third son of Sir Thomas Kirkpatrick, 2nd Baronet of Closeburn, and Dame Isobell Lockhart.
+He was born in 1705 at Closeburn Castle, the third son of Sir Thomas Kirkpatrick, 2nd Baronet of Closeburn, and Dame Isobell Lockhart.
 His father died before William and his older brother Thomas (later 3rd Baronet of Closeburn) turned 18, which led to local gentleman and future MP Charles Areskine (Erskine), Lord Tinwald overseeing the end of their formal education.
 It is likely he encouraged William to read law and attend Leiden University in the Netherlands.